International cross collaboration to help dementia patients

 Dementia is the loss of cognitive functioning – thinking, remembering, and reasoning – which complicates daily routines for dementia patients.
 In a European initiative called Remind, Halmstad University collaborates with organisations from nine different countries to develop technical solutions that can help patients with dementia and their relatives in everyday life.
 In a newly produced video seminar, Halmstad researchers present the Remind project.

 A video seminar about the Remind project and the research at Halmstad University regarding the use of computational techniques to improve compliance to reminders within smart environments.

 Researchers learn from each other

 ”The aim of the Remind project is to exchange experiences between different universities and companies in the use of computational techniques, in order to improve compliance to reminders within smart environments for patients with dementia.
-One example of such a ‘reminder’ is to remind a person – at the right time and occasion – to take their medication”, says Farzaneh Etminani, postdoc at the School of Information Technology at Halmstad University and the local coordinator for the Remind project.
+One example of such a ‘reminder’ is to remind a person – at the right time and occasion – to take their medication”, says Farzaneh Etminani, postdoc at the School of Information Technology at Halmstad University and one of the researchers involved in the Remind project.

 Important to understand the environment of the patient

 Markus Lingman, a Medical Doctor and Strategist in the Halland Hospital board, Region Halland, is collaborating with the Remind researchers:

 “A large portion of our elderly are living with dementia.
 It is also one of few increasing causes of death in our part of the world.
 By working closely in the intersection between different skills and knowledge domains, we can develop healthcare tools adapted for this group of patients.
 It is also important to figure out how innovations, new ideas and thoughts will fit into the ecosystem of care surrounding each individual with dementia.
 We have to understand the environment of the patient in order to succeed with this necessary development of healthcare”, says Markus Lingman.